 The term "action plans" refers to specific actions that respond to short- and longer-term strategic objectives.
 Action plans include details of resource commitments and time horizons for accomplishment.
-Action plan development represents the critical stage in planning when strategic objectives and goals are made specific so that effective, organisation-wide understanding and deployment are possible.
+Action plan development represents the critical stage in planning when strategic objectives and goals are made specific so that effective, organization-wide understanding and deployment are possible.
 In the Criteria, deployment of action plans includes creating aligned measures for all departments and work units.
-Deployment also might require specialised training for some employees or recruitment of personnel.
+Deployment also might require specialized training for some employees or recruitment of personnel.

 An example of a strategic objective for a supplier in a highly competitive industry might be to develop and maintain a price leadership position.
-Action plans could entail designing efficient processes and creating an accounting system that tracks activitylevel costs, aligned for the organisation as a whole.
+Action plans could entail designing efficient processes and creating an accounting system that tracks activity-level costs, aligned for the organization as a whole.
 Deployment requirements might include work unit and team training in setting priorities based on costs and benefits.
-Organisationallevel analysis and review likely would emphasise productivity growth, cost control, and quality.
+Organizational-level analysis and review likely would emphasize productivity growth, cost control, and quality.

-See also the definition of "strategic objectives".
+See also the definition of "strategic objectives" on page 62.